robertorcosta/azure-docs.pt-br/articles/active-directory/conditional-access/block-legacy-authentication.md

 ## <a name="what-you-should-know"></a>O que você deve saber

-O bloqueio de acesso usando **outros clientes** também bloqueia o Exchange Online PowerShell e o Dynamics 365 usando a autenticação básica.
+Blocking access using **Other clients** also blocks Exchange Online PowerShell and Dynamics 365 using basic auth.

 A configuração de uma política para **Outros clientes** bloqueia determinados clientes, como SPConnect, para toda a organização.
 Esse bloqueio acontece porque os clientes mais antigos são autenticados de maneiras inesperadas.
 O problema não se aplica aos principais aplicativos do Office, como os antigos clientes do Office.

 Pode levar até 24 horas para que a política entre em vigor.

-Você pode selecionar todos os controles de concessão disponíveis para a condição **outros clientes** ; no entanto, a experiência do usuário final é sempre o mesmo acesso bloqueado.
+You can select all available grant controls for the **Other clients** condition; however, the end-user experience is always the same - blocked access.

-Se você bloquear a autenticação herdada usando a condição **outros clientes** , também poderá definir a plataforma do dispositivo e a condição de local.
+If you block legacy authentication using the **Other clients** condition, you can also set the device platform and location condition.
 Por exemplo, se você quiser bloquear apenas a autenticação herdada para dispositivos móveis, defina a condição **plataformas de dispositivo** selecionando:

 - Android
 - iOS